trainingnns/trainingnns.github.io/README.md

 If you are familiar with basics of these fields, especially with matrices and gradients (e.g. you took Linear Algebra and Multivariable Calculus courses), you can skip this section.
 Otherwise we recommend that you obtain basic understanding of matrices and gradients.

 You can start with videos by [3blue1brown](https://www.3blue1brown.com), who created a series on the basics of linear algebra, calculus and multivariable calculus.
-You can either watch the entire series or just stop watching after feeling comfortable with matrices and gradietns.
+You can either watch the entire series or just stop watching after feeling comfortable with matrices and gradients.

 * [Linear Algebra Series](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)
 * [Calculus Series](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr)